-There are two Morans Falls lookout points that offer incredible views of the falls itself and also the mountainous hinterland region to the west of Lamington National Park.
+There are two lookout points that offer incredible views of the falls themselves and also the mountainous hinterland region to the west of Lamington National Park.

 MORAN FALLS PLUNGE POOL

-To reach the plunge pool at the top of Morans Falls, you will have to navigate your way across the large boulders on the edge of Morans Creek and down towards the cliff edge.
+To reach the plunge pool at the top of the falls, you will have to navigate your way across the large boulders on the edge of Morans Creek and down towards the cliff edge.

-Please take extra caution when exploring the Morans Falls plunge pool as there are no fall-restraints and it’s a very long way to fall if you accidentally slip over the edge.
+Please take extra caution when exploring the plunge pool as there are no fall restraints and it’s a very long way to fall if you accidentally slip over the edge.

-There is a large flat rock next to the plunge pool at Morans Falls which is a great spot to lay down a rug and watch the sunset from this epic vantage point.
+There is a large flat rock next to the plunge pool which is a great spot to lay down a rug and watch the sunset from this epic vantage point.

 WHERE TO STAY IN LAMINGTON NATIONAL PARK